 Maria's first husband was a David Rempel, according to a book entitled "Peter Rempel Family History".

-Peter was living in Wingard, Saskatchewan with his daughter Tina when he died.
+Peter was living in Wingard, Saskatchewan with his daughter Katharina when he died.
 Apparently he had been sick for more than three days with a ruptured intestine.
+He is buried at the Horse Lake Cemetery.

 Peter's brother Daniel moved to Manitoba in 1912, according to family information.